Reduce downtime in production facilities with these 4 tips

 The bigger the facility, the more there is to control and document, which becomes overwhelming if done on paper.
 More and more companies use digital systems for documenting and following up on stoppages and downtime (caused by acute corrective maintenance or other disruptions), as well as detailed checklists and routines for preventative maintenance tasks.
 This enables extensive documentation with categorisation, photos, and comments showing the full historic records – without requiring vast resources; neither in time nor storage space.
 By connecting the control systems of your machines, vehicles, or facilities, you can make sure different routines are activated automatically after a specified production time, mileage, or number of produced units.
 This makes your maintenance work more accurate than if a routine is carried out at a fixed time interval, regardless of the actual production during the time span.

-BEST PRACTICE Get the 9 keys to maximise availability through frontline digitisation Download guide
+9 keys to maximise the availability of your assets through frontline digitisation

 3. Keep a downtime log